PERARASU10/CyberX--Digital-Privacy-Security-Guardian/README.md

 **CyberX Development Team**

-- ** Perarasu M ** — Founder & Lead Developer
+- **Perarasu M** — Founder & Lead Developer
   *Android Development • Cybersecurity • System Monitoring Module*

-- ** Kantha Sishanth S ** — Co-Developer
+- **Kantha Sishanth S** — Co-Founder & Co-Developer
   *Feature Development • UI/UX • Debugging & Optimization*

-If you contributed to this project and want your name added, feel free to open a Pull Request!
+If you like to contribute to this project, feel free to open a Pull Request!